-- If Egypt is shown in fiction, usually references are made to Ancient Egypt.
-Pyramids, mummies, sphinxes, ancient tombs, hieroglyphs, and characters "walking like an Egyptian".
+- If Egypt is shown in fiction, usually references are made to either Caïro or Ancient Egypt: pyramids, mummies, sphinxes (like the one in Gizeh), ancient tombs, hieroglyphs, obelisks, sarcophaguses, pharaohs (expect references to Cleopatra VII, Cheops, Ramses II, Nefertete, Tutankhamun or Amon), and characters "walking like an Egyptian".

-- Characters will usually discover an ancient yet undiscovered tomb built in honor of some farao.
+- Pyramid Power: Characters will usually discover an ancient yet undiscovered tomb built in honor of some pharaoh.
 The entire treasure will be present, but when they try to leave they are threatened by the "Curse of the Mummy".
 Either a mummy rises from its grave or they all fall ill or die in mysterious circumstances.

 - The Nile and the Suez Canal might get referenced too.